aalsammani/aalsammani.github.io/_pages/about.md

 Hello!
 I'm Abdallah Alsammani, a mathematician and data scientist with over nine years of experience in teaching, research, and interdisciplinary collaboration.
 I specialize in mathematical modeling, applied statistics, data science, and machine learning, seamlessly connecting theoretical foundations with real-world applications.
 My academic journey has led me to work on impactful projects in systems biology, computational neuroscience, public health, epidemiology, and environmental science.

-Currently, I serve as an Assistant Professor of Data Science at Jacksonville University, where I design and teach innovative courses, mentor undergraduate research, and contribute to curriculum development.
-My goal is to empower students and researchers alike with the tools and insights to solve complex challenges using data-driven approaches.
+I am an Assistant Professor of Data Science at Jacksonville University.
+I design and teach innovative courses, mentor undergraduate research, and contribute to curriculum development.
+My goal is to empower students and researchers with the tools and insights to solve complex challenges using data-driven approaches.

-Whether it's advancing knowledge through research, mentoring aspiring scholars, or exploring new ways to integrate technology into education, I am committed to making a meaningful impact.
-Thank you for visiting my website—feel free to explore my work and connect with me!
+Whether advancing knowledge through research, mentoring aspiring scholars, or exploring new ways to integrate technology into education, I am committed to making a meaningful impact.
+Thank you for visiting my website.
+Feel free to explore my work and connect with me!